 RPM allows patients who are at high risk for stroke, heart problems and similar cardiovascular issues to have access to quality care from the convenience of their homes.
 RPM allows patients to share health related information with providers and if their health status changes clinicians can provide virtual intervention.

 This creates an environment of comfort that does not disrupt a patient’s daily life which, in turn, makes it easier for them to comply with treatment protocols and engage more fully in the process of monitoring their own health.

-The Clear Arch Health RPM Solution to CHF Care at Home
+The Clear Arch Health RPM Solution to Heart Care at Home

 Clear Arch Health offers remote patient monitoring options that provide patients with easily accessible health-related educational content.
 Our RPM platform can deliver patient-specific information on a patient’s particular health condition, including chronic heart failure.
 From within the comfort of their home environment, patients who are recovering and/or who are transitioning from acute care in the hospital to home care may obtain quality health monitoring via RPM devices.
 Vital signs are recorded, submitted and evaluated by care teams.
 Guidance and prompt adaptations in treatment may follow in a timely fashion if there are any changes in a patient’s status.

-Remote patient monitoring can offer access to virtual care for a host of acute illnesses (cancer, operation recovery, fall or stroke rehabilitation), and including recurrent/chronic conditions, such as diabetes, congestive heart failure (CHF), chronic obstructive pulmonary disorder (COPD), hypertension and more.
+Remote patient monitoring can offer access to virtual care for a host of acute illnesses (cancer, operation recovery, fall or stroke rehabilitation), and including recurrent/chronic conditions, such as diabetes, heart failure/congestive heart failure (HF/CHF), chronic obstructive pulmonary disorder (COPD), hypertension and more.

 RPM can also play a vital role in facilitating post-stroke treatment and stroke rehab programs that are designed for specific patients who require health monitoring and supervision by medical personnel.